winstonpurnomo/tsstart-starter/README.md

 - Testing with [Vitest](https://vitest.dev) and Browser Mode.
   - Super-fast, Jest-compatible testing with hot reloading for tests
   - Browser mode lets you run tests in a browser environment and see your components in action
+  - Use regular Vitest for CI, and Vitest Browser for local testing -- make it easier to debug your tests while preventing CI from having to redownload Playwright
 - Modular, type-safe backend with [tRPC](https://trpc.io)
   - Easy-to-use, end-to-end type-safety for your backend
   - Modularity that makes it easy to change server frameworks if necessary, with built-in support for Nitro, Express, H3, Hono, Fastify, and more